clorton/GitHub-Copilot-Fundamentals-100/README.md

 - **Ensuring code quality:** Strategies for maintaining code quality while leveraging GitHub Copilot’s suggestions
 - **Overview of prompt engineering:** Introduction to prompt engineering techniques to guide GitHub Copilot’s suggestions and improve the relevance / accuracy of generated code

-## This course contains 6 different lab sections all on the basics of how to use GitHub Copilot, lab handouts can be found in the `SelfPacedLabs` directory.
+## This course contains 6 different lab sections all on the basics of how to use GitHub Copilot, lab handouts can be found in the `lab-handouts` directory.

 ### Lab Topics Are As Follows: